gleber/proto_ws/README.md

 project along with some changes which allows for easier integration into other projects.

-The code has been functionalized and parsing functions are pure.
+The code has been functionalized and all parsing functions are pure.
 They do not operate on sockets, instead they are working on stream of bytes only.
+They provide foldl-like API, allowing to operate on received messages right away or accumulated depending on the needs of users.

 License
 =======